madelinepdx/about-me-portfolio-project/docs/README.md

 ## Portfolio Website
-Build a portfolio site to share your projects, skills, as well as a separate contact page.
+Codecademy task: Build a portfolio site to share your projects, skills, as well as a separate contact page.

+*Click here to see my site:* [About Me](https://madelinepdx.github.io/about-me-portfolio-project/)

 **Project Objectives:**
 - Build a website using HTML, CSS